riley-v/4F90-Project/Implementations/CPU-Hog/README.md

+CPU Hog
-Using TraceCompass EASE scripting, we can learn more about a trace by looking at how long a process occupies a CPU.
+<br />Using TraceCompass EASE scripting, we can learn more about a trace by looking at how long a process occupies a CPU.
 If a process occupies a CPU longer than it should and starves other processes, we can classify it as a CPU hog.
 The following code detects bad smells of CPU hog by examining an execution trace on TraceCompass.
 ```javascript
 loadModule("/TraceCompass/Trace");
 loadModule("/TraceCompass/Analysis");